 New Mexico State Quarter Design

-The shape of the map of New Mexico was influenced by an interesting historical event.
+An interesting historical event influenced the shape of the map of New Mexico.
 When Union Pacific was laying the track for the Transcontinental Railroad, land surveyors and engineers found that they would have a much easier time of laying the track if they could go south of the Gila River, so they negotiated a purchase of land south of the then-current border.
 The acquisition from Mexico, which included mostly desert "wasteland," was called the Gadsden Purchase, and it included the land that now forms the "boot-heel" of New Mexico and portions of southern Arizona.

 New Mexico Trivia